AdobeDocs/dynamic-media-classic.en/help/using/creating-mixed-media-set.md

 1. Do any of the following:

     * To add a soundtrack, drag an audio file from the Asset Library to the Soundtrack box.
 The soundtrack plays while images are displayed.
-It stops when video is played.
+It stops when a video is played.
     * To change the order of sets, drag them to new locations on the Mixed Media Set screen.
 The order of sets on the screen determines the left-to-right order in which users see sets in the Mixed Media Set Viewer.
     * (Optional) To add a custom thumbnail to represent a video in the Viewer, drag an image file from the Asset Library to the Thumbnail placeholder box.

-1. Near the lower-right corner of the page, ensure that **[!UICONTROL Publish after save]** is selected (default).
+1. Near the lower-right corner of the page, ensure that **[!UICONTROL Publish after a save]** is selected (default).
 1. Select **[!UICONTROL Save]**.
 1. Select a folder for storing your Mixed Media Set, then enter a name for the set.
 1. Select **[!UICONTROL Save]**.